Molinari, the 2018 hero, says he’ll miss upcoming Ryder Cup

 ”It’s a great course,” Molinari said. ”There are maybe a couple of things to adjust slightly.
 That’s absolutely normal for what is essentially a completely new course.
 A couple of greens where the slope is a bit exaggerated can be shaved down a bit.
 That’s the only thing.”

-How about Højgaard’s ability to drive the green on the 352-yard, par-4 16th hole, which led to an eagle on Saturday?
+How about Hojgaard’s ability to drive the green on the 352-yard, par-4 16th hole, which led to an eagle on Saturday?

 ”That’s OK for match play,” Molinari said. ”It can add some intrigue to match play.”